kmandalas/webclient-showcase/README.md

 We will present all these while building a demo project showing various applications of Spring WebFlux &amp; WebClient in a Microservices setup.
 We will follow a business problem-solution approach to make things more realistic.
 This is not intended to cover the majority of the reactive APIs but should be enough to give you a good idea what lies ahead if you enter this domain and the learning curve required.
-Apart from Java understanding, a familiarity with Spring Cloud Netflix stack is required.
+Apart from Java understanding, a familiarity with Spring Cloud Netflix stack is required and the basics of Docker.

 ## Introduction/scope